Weekly AI Job Risk Summary

 The weekly average risk moved upward, which suggests pressure broadened rather than staying isolated to only a few roles.

-Urban Planner, Urban Farmer, Investment Banker changed little and help anchor the baseline for this week.
+Economist, Urban Farmer, Investment Banker changed little and help anchor the baseline for this week.
 Stable roles matter because they show where the ranking is holding its shape even while other parts of the market move.

 Read these paragraphs together with the linked news and the full ranking.
 The point is not a one-week prediction of replacement, but a clearer view of where automation pressure is concentrating first.